Quick Answer

 Before you draft a fee, confirm two basics: the target outcome in one sentence and the person who can approve the project.
 If either is unclear, treat the price as provisional and keep diagnosing.

 Price from influence, not effort.
 Ask what business change the project supports, how much branding can influence that change, and how much uncertainty you are taking on.
-Then set a working range placeholder as Add current pricing range after verification and test it against buyer response.
+Then set the working range from your current pricing policy, scope, and verified project records before testing it against buyer response.

 Use the five brand pillars as a checkpoint: purpose, perception, personality, position, and promotion.
 If those are still unclear, you are probably pricing ambiguity, so narrow the scope or run diagnosis before a full proposal.